-Associate Professor of Music - Violin and Chamber Music at Seattle University (tenured).
+Associate Professor of Music - Violin and Chamber Music at Seattle University (tenured), 2007 - present

-Solo performances at notable venues include Weill Recital Hall at Carnegie Hall (2011, 2012 & 2014), Seattle Art Museum, the Louvre Museum (Paris), concerto performances with the Seattle Symphony, among many others.
+Solo performances at notable venues include Weill Recital Hall at Carnegie Hall (2011, 2012 & 2014), Seattle Art Museum, Benaroya Hall, the Louvre Museum (Paris), Sydney Opera House; concerto performances with the Seattle Symphony and hundreds other performances worldwide.